-This exhibit also discusses the various types of boats watermen use or used on the Chesapeake Bay.
 Discover how wooden workboats were made by exploring the tools used to create these boats.
 Take a seat on the wooden work bench and experience what it was like to create a wooden boat.

 Ever hear of a floating fishery?
 No?
 That because commercial fishing ended in the Chesapeake Bay from overfishing and from the building of the Conowingo Dam, which stopped various fish from being able to migrate up the Susquehanna River to their spawning grounds.
 Watermen still harvest these waters today, but they are few and far between.

 Before the 1920’s when industrialization created a more modern refrigerator, ice was not easily accessible as it is today.
 Natural ice was harvested off of frozen lakes and rivers by men and animals in order to supply the growing demand.